simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-09-26
+<br />**Date image released:**  2024-09-27
-<br />**This image is owned by:**  Jan Beckmann, Julian Zoller, Lukas Eisert, Wolfgang Hummel
-<br />**Title of the image:**  The Great Globular Cluster in Hercules
+<br />**Title of the image:**  Stellar Streams in the Local Universe
-<br />**Description for the image:**  In 1716, English astronomer Edmond Halley noted, "This is but a little Patch, but it shows itself to the naked Eye, when the Sky is serene and the Moon absent."
-Of course, M13 is now less modestly recognized as the Great Globular Cluster in Hercules, one of the brightest globular star clusters in the northern sky.
-Sharp telescopic views like this one reveal the spectacular cluster's hundreds of thousands of stars.
-At a distance of 25,000 light-years, the cluster stars crowd into a region 150 light-years in diameter.
-Approaching the cluster core, upwards of 100 stars could be contained in a cube just 3 light-years on a side.
-For comparison, the closest star to the Sun is over 4 light-years away.
-The deep, wide-field image also reveals distant background galaxies including NGC 6207 at the upper left, and faint, foreground Milky Way dust clouds known to some as integrated flux nebulae.
+<br />**Description for the image:**  The twenty galaxies arrayed in these panels are part of an ambitious astronomical survey of tidal stellar streams.
+Each panel presents a composite view; a deep, inverted image taken from publicly available imaging surveys of a field that surrounds a nearby massive galaxy image.
+The inverted images reveal faint cosmic structures, star streams hundreds of thousands of light-years across, that result from the gravitational disruption and eventual merger of satellite galaxies in the local universe.
+Such surveys of mergers and gravitational tidal interactions between massive galaxies and their dwarf satellites are crucial guides for current models of galaxy formation and cosmology.
+Of course, the detection of stellar streams in the neighboring Andromeda Galaxy and our own Milky Way also offers spectacular evidence for ongoing satellite galaxy disruption within our more local galaxy group.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/M13IFN_2048.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/SSSGreatestHits.png

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).